jmxtrans/embedded-jmxtrans-samples/embedded-jmxtrans-webapp-coktail/src/main/copperegg/README.md

 Please refer to the LICENSE and NOTIFICATION files included by the authors of embedded-jmxtrans and embedded-jmxtrans-samples.

-CopperEgg has provided three JSON files in this repository, which can be used to configure the CopperEggWriter.
+Uptime Cloud Monitor has provided three JSON files in this repository, which can be used to configure the CopperEggWriter.
 These files are made available under the terms of the MIT License:

 Permission is hereby granted, free of charge, to any person obtaining a